Qazi Ashfaq: International career

 Ashfaq joined the Pakistan national under-23 team for the 1992 and 1996 Olympic Qualifiers.
 He made his international debut on 22 October 1989 against Nepal in the 1989 South Asian Games.
 The match played at the Jinnah Stadium in Islamabad was tied 0–0.
 Ashfaq scored his first international goal in a 2–0 victory against Maldives in his second game, as Pakistan passed the group stages and won the title by defeating Bangladesh in the final.

 In the subsequent 1991 South Asian Games in Colombo under the captainship of Ghulam Sarwar, Ashfaq scored against Bangladesh, qualifying Pakistan for the final against Maldives.
 In the dying minutes of the game, Ashfaq scored the first goal in the 83rd minute before Muhammad Nauman Khan, finishing the match by a 2–0 victory for Pakistan, and winning their second title in the competition.

-Ashfaq also represented the national team in the inaugural 1993 SAARC Gold Cup in Lahore, 1995 in Colombo, and 1997 in Kathmandhu.
+Ashfaq also represented the national team in the inaugural 1993 SAARC Gold Cup in Lahore, where he scored a goal against Nepal, 1995 in Colombo, and 1997 in Kathmandhu.
 He was also present in the 1998 FIFA World Cup qualifiers.

 He was the captain of the national team from 1996 until 1999 before Haroon Yousaf.
 Under his captaincy, Pakistan achieved the bronze medal at the 1997 SAFF Gold Cup.